naaatami/conv/README.md

 It intends to replace my habit of simply searching up every unit conversion on the Internet - why not just do it locally?

 ### How to use
+Download and compile the code with `g++ -o conv main.cpp mapping.cpp`.

 Conv uses command line arguments.
 Simply enter your value, unit to convert from, and unit to convert to, like so:

 ```./conv 40 m km```